Tiger 131: Preservation

 Tiger 131 was repaired with parts from other destroyed Tigers and evaluated to judge its performance.
 It was displayed in Tunis and formally inspected there by King George VI and Winston Churchill.
 The tank was sent to England in October 1943 where it was displayed as a trophy at various locations to raise wartime morale before it was subjected to extensive testing and evaluation by the School of Tank Technology at Chobham, which produced detailed reports on its construction.
 The tank was transferred to what is today known as The Tank Museum by the British Ministry of Supply on 25 September 1951 where it was given the accession number 2351 (later E1951.23).

 In 1990 the tank was removed from display for a joint restoration effort by the staff and the Army Base Repair Organisation, which involved its almost complete disassembly.
 The Maybach HL230 engine from the museum's Tiger II was installed as the Tiger's original Maybach HL210 had been removed and cut into cross sections for display.
 A modern fire-suppressant system was added to the engine compartment, the only other significant alteration.
 The wear and performance of the refitted Tiger engine was studied by metallurgists to explore the alloys and performance of WWII German manufacturing.

 Tiger 131 at The Tank Museum in Bovington, Dorset, England, 2017.

 In December 2003, Tiger 131 returned to the museum with a working engine, making it the only operable Tiger tank in the world and the most popular exhibit at the museum.
 Further work and repainting in period colours completed the restoration in 2012, for a total cost quoted at £80,000.

-This tank was used in the 2014 film Fury, the first time a real Tiger has appeared in a feature film since They Were Not Divided (1950).
+Tiger 131 was used in the 2014 film Fury, the first time a real Tiger has appeared in a feature film since They Were Not Divided (1950).

+In September 2025, a piece of battle shrapnel was found wedged in one of the wheels of Tiger 131 during routine maintenance.
+Nick Booth, Head of Curatorial Services at the museum, described finding the shrapnel as "both remarkable and sobering", given the tank has been extensively overhauled and restored.